ADS Testing Office

 Please note: Effective June 1st, 2020, ADS will have a new accommodation letter procedure that requires students to provide their accommodation letter to their instructors via the portal.
 ADS students with testing accommodations will not be able to schedule their exams online (or manually in person) until they have shared their accommodation letter with their professor through the portal.
 Test bookings will only be enabled in classes in which you have shared your accommodation letter.

 Accessibility and Disability Service (ADS) has a dedicated Testing Office for registered students with testing accommodations such as extended time testing, reduced distraction, and alternate formats.
-Students are required to reserve their seat with the Testing Office a minimum of 3 business days in advance of their testing session.
+Students are required to reserve their seat with the Testing Office a minimum of 1 week in advance of their testing session during Fall and Spring semesters.

 Handouts for Registered Students